AugustoPeres/DTL-Model-Checking/README.md

 There is also a `python` notebook with a brief comparison on both methods.

-# On the implementation

-## Automata

-### Buchi automata

-### General buchi automata

-## Transition systems

 # Installation

 Unfortunately currently there is no fancy way to install the program.
-The only way to install is to copy the contents of the folder ´dtl-model-checking´ and then using ´stack build´, or any other preferred method of compilation, to compile and install.
+The only way to install is to copy the contents of the folder `dtl-model-checking` and then using `stack build`, or any other preferred method of compilation, to compile and install.

 # Usage